PhucGiaNguyen99/TrackMyReps/app/README.md

     + WorkoutDatabaseHelper.java: Wrapped in Firestore.
     + WorkoutPlanManager.java: Extended to sync selected exercises with Firestore.
     + MainActivity.java: Modified to fetch workout from Firestore instead of SQLite.

+- After adding successfully to SQLite, upload the exercise to Firestore.
+Each exercise is saved as a document in the "exercises" collection in Firestore.
+- Download the saved exercises from Firestore and insert into local SQLite database, which ensures even if user use a different device, their saved exercises are still there.
+  + After user successfully logs in: Retrieves the exercises from Firestore to the local Sqlite .
+Connect to Firestore.
+    .
+Query the exercises collection.
+    .
+For each document, create an Exercise object.
+    .
+Insert into local SQLite database using WorkoutDatabaseHelper.
+  + Improved: Only retrieved from Firestore and stored to the local when the local is empty to avoid duplicate -> NEED TO FIGURE OUT WHEN TO DO AND WHEN DO NOT!!!!!!!
+  +